Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model: Experiments

 We provide a numerical evaluation of our algorithm on two-stage matching instances generated from a public ride-sharing dataset from \cite{chicago}.
-The code for the experiments can be accessed at \href{https://github.com/MapleOx/matching_predictions}{https://github.com/MapleOx/matching\_predictions}.

-\subsection{Dataset and Instance Generation}
+\subsubsection{Dataset and instance generation.}

 Since November 2018, the City of Chicago has required ride-sharing companies operating in the city to report anonymized trip data.
 We used the data from 2022, which can be accessed from the \href{https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips-2022/2tdj-ffvb}{City of Chicago Open Data Portal}.
-In our experiments, we focused on the trip data from 10:00 to 17:00 in the 30-day period from April 1, 2022 to April 30, 2022.\footnote{We checked that the results are robust to different choices of dates and times.} Each trip has a start and end time that are rounded to the nearest 15 minutes for privacy reasons.
+In our experiments, we focused on the trip data from 10:00 to 17:00 in the 30-day period from April 1, 2022 to April 30, 2022.\footnote{We checked that the results are robust to different choices of dates and times.}

+Each trip has a start and end time that are rounded to the nearest 15 minutes for privacy reasons.
 The dataset also includes the pickup and dropoff locations for each trip, given as the centroid latitude and longitude coordinates of the corresponding census tract or community area.\footnote{Chicago is divided into approximately 800 census tracts, ranging in size from about 89,000 square feet to 8 square miles.
 For privacy reasons, the pickup and dropoff coordinates are given as the centroid of the corresponding census tract.
 If this would result in 2 or fewer unique trips in the same census tract and the same 15 minute window, the coordinates are given as the centroid of the (larger) community area instead.
-The average size of a community area is about 3 square miles. \href{http://dev.cityofchicago.org/open\%20data/data\%20portal/2019/04/12/tnp-taxi-privacy.html}{This page} gives more details on the approach to privacy in this dataset.} We restricted the dataset to trips in a rectangular region encompassing the downtown area of Chicago, with latitude between 41.8 and 42.0 and longitude between $-87.7$ and $-87.6$.\footnote{We restricted attention to this region in order to avoid including data from the O'Hare and Midway airports.
-A large portion of trips in the dataset start or end at these airports, and we found that including these trips led to graphs containing large complete bipartite subgraphs, which caused all the algorithms we tested to be identical.} The map of this region is depicted in \Cref{fig:chicago}.
+The average size of a community area is about 3 square miles. \href{http://dev.cityofchicago.org/open\%20data/data\%20portal/2019/04/12/tnp-taxi-privacy.html}{This page} gives more details on the approach to privacy in this dataset.} We restricted the dataset to trips in a rectangular region encompassing the downtown area of Chicago, with latitude between 41.8 and 42.0 and longitude between $-87.7$ and $-87.6$.
+The map of this region is depicted in \Cref{fig:chicago}.

 To generate two-stage matching instances from the dataset, we mimic the approach of \cite{feng2021two}.
 In each replication, we first sample a day $\texttt{DAY} \in [30]$ uniformly at random from the 30 possible days in April 2022.